ng-eric/Exa_CTF/How to Play/Step 1 - How to Register CTF.md

 	![](../Images/register_button.png)

-3. Input username, email & password
+3. Input username, email & password (We have pre-registered for you - please login using your email and provided password)

 	![](../Images/form.png)